 Despite this gnawing feeling, Miso’no waited, her pale eyes searching for some recognition, some response.
 But Emet did not move, did not speak; not even a twitch to betray his thoughts or feelings.

-A silence fell over them that neither cared for, but it was she who broke first.
+A silence fell over them, but it was she who broke first for once.

-“Well,” Miso felt that gnawing sensation grow into boiling rage inside her.
+“Well,” Miso felt that bubbling sensation grow into boiling rage inside her.
 Good.
 Anger was easier.
 She could work with anger.
 “That’s it then.
-You asked.”
+You asked.
+I answered.”

-This time, without waiting for a response, the Warrior of Light swept towards the chamber door with a dramatic flair he might have been proud of under different circumstances.
-Her hand reached for the dark cool metal of the door’s handle but before she could pull she felt an equally cool grip close over her opposite wrist.
+This time, without waiting for a response, the Warrior of Light swept towards the chamber door with a dramatic flair and a whip of her skirts he might have been proud of under different circumstances.
+Her free hand reached for the dark cool metal of the door’s handle to make her escape but before she could she felt an equally steely grip close over her opposite wrist.
 She dropped the apple.

 Miso could only listen to the gentle thud, thud and subsequent roll as the apple fell and came to a stop, presumably, at the feet of Emet-Selch… who had her firmly in his grasp.

-There was a thunderous pounding in her heart and her head so loud Miso thought for a moment she’d been struck by an echo-induced episode.
+There was a thunderous pounding in her head so loud Miso thought for a moment she’d been struck by an Echo-induced episode.
 Her periwinkle skin paled a shade lighter as her chest constricted; a strange fear that gripped her tighter than the Ascian’s gloved hand.
-A lump moved in her throat as she turned ever so slowly (not letting go of the door, mind you) to look at the hand gripping hers.
+A lump moved in her throat as she turned ever so slowly (not letting go of the door, just in case) to look at the hand gripping hers.

 Her gaze moved up his arm, slowly, anxiously, perilously… to meet the eyes of Emet-Selch, unsure of what she would find writ on his aquiline features.